 Holidays @ BJEP

 Whether through formal or informal curricula activities, our children experience all of the Jewish holidays in an engaging and fun style.
-For example, our students might celebrate Sukkot on a farm, enjoy latkes and candle lighting during our school-wide Chanukah party or use noisemakers while playing games at our annual Purim carnival.
+For example, our students celebrate Sukkot on a farm (Join Us on October 8th at Powisset Farm in Dover), enjoy latkes and candle lighting during our school-wide Chanukah party or use noisemakers while playing games at our annual Purim carnival.
 You can be sure that whether planting seeds for Tu B’shvat or enjoying matzoh and macaroons at a mock Seder, our children are experiencing the magic of the Jewish year.